Finding Copies of a Navy Boot Camp Book

 Over the years, many of you have enquired about the United States Navy USNTC Boot Camp Graduation Books.

-According the Recruit Training Command, the longer the time after the publication of a yearbook, the less likely you are to be able to obtain a copy.
-Recruit Training Command contracts with a publisher for a certain number of copies based on the size of the recruit division and pre-sale of the yearbook.
-The only way to obtain a copy of a yearbook is to find someone who was in your recruit division and buy it from him/her.
+According to the Recruit Training Command, the longer the time after the publication of a yearbook, the more exclusive it becomes.
+Recruit Training Command contracts with a publisher for a certain number of copies based on the recruit division's size and the yearbook's pre-sale.
+The best way to obtain a copy of your yearbook is to find someone in your recruit company or division and buy it from them or get a scan of their book.

 Comprehensive List of Sites Having USNTC Books